LindsayB610/books-project/docs/PROJECT_REVIEW_AND_PLAN.md

 ### Missing

-- ❌ API server (FastAPI/Flask)
+- ✅ API server (FastAPI) - **IMPLEMENTED**
 - ❌ Frontend codebase (React/Svelte/etc.)
-- ❌ CORS/auth if needed
+- ⚠️ CORS/auth if needed (can be added when frontend is built)
-- ❌ File watching/polling for CSV updates
+- ⚠️ File watching/polling for CSV updates (optional enhancement)

-**Recommendation:** Build the API layer first, then the frontend.
+**Status:** API layer is complete and ready for frontend.
 The API can be tested independently and provides a clear contract.

 ---